VaishnaviKshatri/Smart-city/README.md

 ### **Course Introduction**

-The **Design and Analysis of Algorithms (DAA)** course focuses on mastering the art of developing efficient algorithms while analyzing their complexities.
-It provides a deep dive into foundational concepts such as **iterations, backtracking, recursion**, and explores advanced data structures and algorithms.
+The "Design and Analysis of Algorithms" course dives into the basics of creating and improving algorithms to tackle real-world problems.
+It focuses on how to evaluate their performance, looking at time and space complexity to ensure they run efficiently.
+We will pick up practical skills for designing and refining algorithms, making it easier to solve tricky computational challenges.

 ### **What We've Learned**
-Our learning journey has been divided into:
+-Our learning journey has been divided into:

-- **Foundations**: Understanding recursion and iterative solutions.
+-Trees and Applications:
-- **Trees**: Binary Search Trees, AVL Trees, Red-Black Trees, and more.
+Binary Search Trees, AVL Trees, 2-3 Trees, and Red-Black Trees for organizing data.

-- **Graphs**: Algorithms like Dijkstra's, Prim's, and Kruskal's for real-world applications.
-- **Advanced Algorithms**: Sorting, searching, and pattern-matching algorithms.
+-Array Query Algorithms:
+Fenwick Tree, Sparse Table, and Look-up Table for efficient range queries and data processing.

+-Sorting and Searching:
+Quick Sort, Merge Sort, Heap Sort, and Binary Search to organize and find data quickly.

+-Graph Algorithms:
+BFS and DFS for exploring networks, Dijkstra’s and Bellman-Ford for shortest paths, and Prim’s and Kruskal’s for connecting nodes efficiently.

 ### **Real-Life Applications**
 These concepts are directly applicable to problems like: